Tiafoe ends Nadal's 22-match Slam streak in US Open 4th Rd | Sports-Games

 "Rafa is there every point.
 I've been known to have some dips in my game at times, where it's like you're watching (and thinking), What's that?!'"
 Tiafoe said.
 "That was my thing, match intensity."
 No concern now: He grabbed the last five games.
 The next-to-last break came for a 4-3 edge in the fourth set, when Nadal put a backhand into the net, and Tiafoe skipped backward toward the sideline for the ensuing changeover, his fist raised.
 Fifteen minutes later, Tiafoe broke again, and it was over.
 This represents the latest significant step forward for Tiafoe, whose only previous trip to a Grand Slam quarterfinal came at the 2019 Australian Open — and ended with a loss to Nadal.

 When one last backhand by Nadal found the net, Tiafoe chucked his racket and put his hands on his head.
-He looked toward his guest box in the stands — Mom, Dad, brother, girlfriend, Washington Wizards All-Star Bradley Beal, others — then sat in his sideline chair and buried his face in a towel.
-“It was just wild.
+He glanced into the stands — Mom, Dad, brother, girlfriend, Washington Wizards All-Star Bradley Beal, others — then sat in his sideline chair and buried his face in a towel.
+"It was just wild.
 My heart is going a thousand miles an hour.
 I was so excited.
-I was like: Let me sit down,” Tiafoe said.
-“Yeah, I've never felt something like that in my life, honestly.”
+I was like: Let me sit down," Tiafoe said.
+"Yeah, I've never felt something like that in my life, honestly."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)